inf112-v20/legless-crane/README.md

 When other robot(s) die, LooseScreen appears.

+When a robot occupies another robot's backup point as they respawn, both robots will occupy the same tile for a phase.

-Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
+Currently, throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.